Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: GILS-RVND: the State-of-the-Art Algorithm

-In order to show how initial solutions are generated, the constructive procedure of GILS-RVND is explained in Algorithm \ref{alg:gils-rvnd-constructive}.
-At first, the depot (vertex 0) is straightaway inserted into the partial solution $s$ whilst the remaining ones fill the Customer List (CL) (lines 1-2).
-For simplification purposes, a variable $r$ is declared to always hold the last inserted customer into $s$ throughout this algorithm execution, where it receives the depot as initial value (line 3).
+In order to show how initial solutions are generated in GILS-RVND, its constructive procedure is explained in Algorithm \ref{alg:gils-rvnd-constructive}.
+At first, the depot (vertex 0) is straightaway inserted to the partial solution $s$ while the remaining vertices fill the Customer List $CL$ (lines 1-2).
+For simplification purposes, a variable $r$ is declared to always hold the last customer included in $s$ throughout this algorithm execution, where it receives the depot as initial value (line 3).
 Next, a systematic process to fill $s$ is executed in a loop (lines~4-11).
-At each iteration, the customers of CL are firstly sorted in ascending order by the travel time between each one and $r$ (line 5).
-After this sorting, the best ($\alpha$ x 100)\% customers from the CL are copied to the Restricted Customer List (RCL), where the less is $\alpha$, the shorter is RCL, and $\alpha = 0$ stands for the best customer of RCL (line 6).
-Since RCL gets filled, a random customer from this list, or $c$, is selected to, then, be appended at the end of $s$ (lines 7-8).
-As $c$ is now the last customer of $s$, it updates the $r$ variable to the sorting of CL at the next loop iteration and, finally, gets removed from CL (lines 9-10).
-Eventually, all elements from CL are transferred to $s$, turning the partial solution into a feasible complete solution returned by the algorithm (line 12).
+At each iteration, the customers of $CL$ are firstly sorted in ascending order by the travel time between each one and $r$ (line 5).
+After this sorting, the best ($\alpha$ x 100)\% customers from the $CL$ are copied to the Restricted Customer List $RCL$, where the less is $\alpha$, the shorter is $RCL$, and $\alpha = 0$ stands for the best customer of $RCL$ (line 6).
+Since $RCL$ gets filled, a random customer from this list, or $c$, is selected to, then, be inserted at the end of $s$ (lines 7-8).
+Next, the $r$ variable is updated and $c$ is removed from $CL$ (lines 9-10).
+Eventually, all elements from $CL$ are transferred to $s$, turning the partial solution into a feasible complete solution returned by the algorithm (line 12).

-Next, the RVND procedure and the perturbation mechanism used in the local search of GILS-RVND are described.
-In a general view of RVND, given a set of neighborhood structures ($NS$), the RVND randomly selects a neighborhood structure $nh \in NS$ to try the improvement of the best current solution $s$.
-If $s$ is improved by $nh$, $s$ is updated and $NS$ is restored to its original state.
-Otherwise, $nh$ is removed from $NS$.
-In other words, at the next iteration, $NS$ will be either equal to the $NS$ given as input or the current $NS$ without $nh$.
-Once all neighborhood structures, in sequence, fail to improve $s$, this procedure returns $s$.
-Five TSP traditional neighborhood structures were used in this local search phase and they are described below:
+Next, the RVND procedure used in the local search of GILS-RVND is described.
+In a general view, RVND employs a set of neighborhood structures $NS$ as follows.
+This procedure randomly selects a neighborhood structure $nh \in NS$ to try the improvement of the current best solution~$s$.
+If $s$ is not improved by $nh$, then $nh$ is removed from $NS$.
+Otherwise, when $s$ is improved by $nh$, $s$ is updated and $NS$ is restored to its original state.
+The procedure goes on until all neighborhood structures fail to improve $s$, when $s$ is returned.
+GILS-RVND adopts five types of TSP traditional neighborhood structures in its local search phase:

+\begin{itemize} \item Swap: two customers are interchanged. \item 2-opt: two non-adjacent arcs are removed and two others are added, accepting only feasible solutions. \item Reinsertion: one customer is relocated to another position. \item Or-opt-2: one arc is relocated to another position. \item Or-opt-3: two adjacent arcs are relocated to another position. \end{itemize}